ProjectIgnis/Distribution/README.md

 * Cmd+N opens a new instance with audio muted
 * Cmd+Q quits the game
 * Ctrl+Cmd+F toggles fullscreen

-* Files and text can now be dragged and dropped in the client:
-	* drop an YDK file in the main menu or the deck area in Deck edit and it will load that deck
-	* drop a card ID/passcode in the deck are in Deck edit and it will add that card to the deck
-		* the same works for card names
-	* drop a ydke:// url in the deck edit area and it will load the deck secified by that url
-	* drop a YRPx file in the main menu or the replay area in Watch replay and it will load that replay (if valid).
-	* drop a lua file in the main menu or the puzzle area in Puzzles and it will load that puzzle (if valid).
-	* drop text in a text box and it will be inserted there

 ## Searching functions
 * `string`: